 The eye bank brings eye, organ and tissue donation education to a variety of audiences the eye bank relies on to fulfill its mission.
 These include physicians, nurses, coroners, funeral directors, hospices and hospitals.
 RMLEB also spreads the donation message to thousands through awareness campaigns and other public venues.

-Established in 1983, the Eye Surgery Fund assists patients without the financial means to cover medically necessary corneal surgery.
+Established in 1983, the Eye Surgery Grant assists patients without the financial means to cover medically necessary eye surgery.
 Candidates enter the program through sponsorship from their local Lions Club.
-The Rocky Mountain Lions Eye Bank reviews the application and may assist with a grant toward surgery costs.
-In addition, the eye bank works to negotiate waivers or fee reductions from surgeons and hospitals to match money awarded through the fund.
+The Rocky Mountain Lions Eye Bank Board of Directors reviews the application and may assist with a grant toward surgery costs.
+Click here for more information.

 The eye bank supports 50% of the maintenance costs of the donor registries in our service area, electronic databases where residents can register their decision to be eye, organ and tissue donors.
 Sign up to be a donor here.